Callsheet

 Each route in the contract becomes a call in the generated module.
 The contract is still the typed source, and the generated calls module is the shared surface your app imports from.

-Once generated, use the calls through the React Query APIs you already know:
+Once generated, use the calls through your adapter:

 import { calls } from './generated/calls';